 - As the reality of heading off to college draws closer, many students have second thoughts.
 It is a natural reaction to facing a new life and new challenges.
 For some students, however, for personal, family, or financial reasons, the idea of waiting a year to begin college may make sense.
 Your student may need to face a decision of whether or not to defer enrollment.
 It is an important decision, and your student may need to weigh the options.
 (Read more about deferred enrollment.)

 - If your student decides to defer enrollment, the year between high school and college becomes a gap year.
 Your student will need to decide what to do with this extra year.
 Your student may choose to travel, enroll in a formal gap year program, do community service or work at a job to save money for tuition.
 (Read more about a gap year.)

 - Your student may have the option of participating in a Summer Bridge Program to strengthen some academic skills and prepare for the freshman year transition.
 (Read more about Bridge programs.)

 - Your student will probably have the opportunity over the summer to choose a schedule of classes for fall semester.
-He may receive guidance from an academic advisor, or he may be on his own to understand the curriculum and make wise decisions about appropriate courses.
+They may receive guidance from an academic advisor, or may be on their own to understand the curriculum and make wise decisions about appropriate courses.
 (Read more about course schedules.)

-As your student prepares to head off to college, he has several important decisions to make that will affect his experiences during his freshman year.
-As a college parent, this may be a good time to remind yourself that these decisions will need to be your student’s, since he will need to live with the consequences.
-He will still need your input and advice, but try to let your student make the final decisions.
+As your student prepares to head off to college, they have several important decisions to make that will affect their experiences during the freshman year.
+As a college parent, this may be a good time to remind yourself that these decisions will need to be your student’s, since they will need to live with the consequences.
+Your student will still need your input and advice, but try to let your student make the final decisions.
 This may be the first of many, many opportunities you will have in the next few years to coach your student from the sidelines.